-Calf Care & Quality Assurance (CCQA) Program
+Calf Care & Quality Assurance (CCQA) Program calfcareqa.org

-calfcareqa.org

 The Calf Care & Quality Assurance (CCQA) program is a first-of-its-kind program for the U.S. dairy calf-raising sector.
 This program is meant for those raising many different breeds of male and female calves intended for dairy and/or beef production systems.
-CCQA promotes a mindset - a way of thinking - that prompts calf raisers to approach management decisions with thoughtfulness and an appreciation for the responsibility they have to their animals, consumers, the environment, and the broader cattle industries in the United State.
-Program assets include a animal care reference manual, facility self assessment, an audit tool and calf care-taker training.
+CCQA promotes a mindset-a way of thinking-that prompts calfraisers to approach management decisions with thoughtfulness and an appreciation for the responsibility they have to their animals, consumers, the environment, and the broader cattle industries in the United States.